 - Assemble.
-Put 1/2 cup of pulled pork on the bottom half of each potato bun.
+Put ½ cup of meat on the bottom half of each potato bun.
 Place 3 tablespoons of coleslaw on top of the pulled pork, making sure that the slaw is well drained.
 Top with red onion slices and 3 dill pickle coins.

 - Add BBQ sauce.
 Spoon 2 tablespoons of BBQ sauce on the top half of the toasted buns and place on top of the sandwich.

 - Serve.
-Insert plastic or wooden picks to help hold the pulled pork sandwiches together and to make it look more appealing.
+Insert plastic or wooden picks to help hold the sandwiches together and to make it look more appealing.
 Enjoy soon after assembling, or the sandwiches will get soggy.

 - Category: Main Course